 When expressing breast milk, start by making sure your breast is fully in the horn of the breast pump.
 You need to create a seal to get things working efficiently.

 If you’re using an electric pump, begin slowly at first while ensuring that the pump is in the correct position and comfortable.
 You should see the milk dropping into the container.
 If there’s no milk there, try adjusting the pump on your breast to create a better seal.

 While you are expressing, simply use one hand to massage your breast from the armpits towards the nipple.

 Be sure to express until the milk flow stops on each breast.
 How long this will take can differ from mom to mom and even day to day.
 Don’t worry if you only get a little milk though, as everyone is different and it will get easier.

 If you’re having problems expressing breast milk, you might like to try something called a breast compression while you’re expressing.
 It will help to stimulate additional let-downs and thoroughly drain the milk ducts.

 After expressing breast milk from one breast, repeat the cycle again on the other breast.

-Q. How can I express by hand?
+Q. How can I express my breast milk by hand?